Fortinet (NASDAQ:FTNT) Price Target Raised to $290.00 at Mizuho

-Fortinet (NASDAQ:FTNT) had its price objective raised by Mizuho from $260.00 to $290.00 in a research note issued to investors on Wednesday morning, The Fly reports.
-They currently have a neutral rating on the software maker’s stock.
+Fortinet (NASDAQ:FTNT) had its price objective boosted by Mizuho from $260.00 to $290.00 in a research note released on Wednesday morning, The Fly reports.
+The firm currently has a neutral rating on the software maker’s stock.

-Several other analysts have also commented on the stock.
-Monness Crespi & Hardt lowered shares of Fortinet from a buy rating to a neutral rating in a research report on Tuesday, June 29th.
-They noted that the move was a valuation call.
-BTIG Research lifted their price target on shares of Fortinet from $305.00 to $345.00 and gave the company a buy rating in a research report on Friday, August 13th.
-They noted that the move was a valuation call.
-Wedbush lifted their price target on shares of Fortinet from $310.00 to $350.00 and gave the company an outperform rating in a research report on Monday, August 30th.
-BMO Capital Markets lifted their price target on shares of Fortinet from $275.00 to $300.00 and gave the company a market perform rating in a research report on Friday, July 30th.
-Finally, Piper Sandler lifted their price target on shares of Fortinet from $205.00 to $265.00 and gave the company a neutral rating in a research report on Friday, July 9th.
-Three analysts have rated the stock with a sell rating, ten have issued a hold rating and ten have issued a buy rating to the company’s stock.
-According to MarketBeat.com, Fortinet has a consensus rating of Hold and an average target price of $236.19.
+A number of other analysts have also issued reports on FTNT.
+Piper Sandler raised their target price on shares of Fortinet from $205.00 to $265.00 and gave the stock a neutral rating in a research report on Friday, July 9th.
+Morgan Stanley raised their target price on shares of Fortinet from $187.00 to $230.00 and gave the stock an equal weight rating in a research report on Friday, July 30th.
+KeyCorp lifted their price target on shares of Fortinet from $297.00 to $324.00 and gave the company an overweight rating in a report on Friday, July 30th.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of Fortinet from $242.00 to $250.00 and gave the company a hold rating in a report on Friday, July 30th.
+Finally, Royal Bank of Canada lifted their price target on shares of Fortinet from $208.00 to $248.00 and gave the company a sector perform rating in a report on Friday, July 30th.
+Three investment analysts have rated the stock with a sell rating, ten have issued a hold rating and ten have given a buy rating to the company.
+According to MarketBeat.com, the company currently has a consensus rating of Hold and a consensus price target of $236.19.

 Fortinet, Inc provides cybersecurity solutions to variety of business, such as enterprises, communication service providers and small businesses.
 It operates through the following segments: Network Security; Infrastructure Security; Cloud Security; and Endpoint Protection, Internet of Things and Operational Technology.